Jack Zelig: Final years

-Charles Becker, a corrupt NYPD lieutenant, had Zelig in his pocket for quite some time.
-In the summer of 1912, Becker was reported by New York World as one of three corrupt police officers involved in the affairs of Herman Rosenthal.
+Charles Becker, a corrupt NYPD lieutenant, was reported by New York World as one of three corrupt police officers involved in the affairs of Herman Rosenthal.
 This small-time bookmaker had complained to the press that his illegal businesses had been badly damaged by the greed of the city's corrupt police officers.

-Becker told Jack Zelig and members of the Lenox Avenue Gang, specifically, Harry "Gyp the Blood" Horowitz, Jacob "Whitey Lewis" Seidenshner, Louis "Lefty Louie" Rosenberg, and Francesco "Dago Frank" Cirofisi, that he wanted Rosenthal "croaked".
-The gambler was gunned down in front of the Hotel Metropole in Times Square on July 16, 1912, two days after his story appeared in the newspapers.
+Becker allegedly told Jack Rose that he wanted Zelig and members of the Lenox Avenue Gang, specifically, Harry "Gyp the Blood" Horowitz, Jacob "Whitey Lewis" Seidenshner, Louis "Lefty Louie" Rosenberg, and Francesco "Dago Frank" Cirofisi, to 'croak' Rosenthal.

+Zelig refused, so Rose waited until he was in Boston before moving in.
+Herman Rosenthal was gunned down in front of the Hotel Metropole in Times Square on July 16, 1912, two days after his story appeared in the newspapers.
 In the aftermath, District Attorney Charles S. Whitman made no secret of his belief that the gangsters who killed him had committed the murder at Becker's behest.

 The fall-out from the Rosenthal murder was huge, making national headlines.
 All of Big Jack's henchmen were rounded up and charged with murder.
-It was widely whispered that their boss would testify against them in exchange for leniency.
+Zelig, furious at Rose going behind his back, informed Becker's defense that he would testify for them.